wp-plugins/ezanga-contextual/readme.txt

 == What is eZanga.com? ==

-eZanga is an award-winning digital marketing company, specializing in online advertising and publishing services. eZanga's proprietary platforms, AdPad® and Traffic Advisors, partner with thousands of publisher websites, including content sites, blogs, and search engines.
+eZanga is an award-winning digital marketing company, specializing in online advertising and publishing services. eZanga's proprietary platforms, AdPad&reg; and Traffic Advisors, partner with thousands of publisher websites, including content sites, blogs, and search engines.
 AdPad and Traffic Advisors Infinity are easy-to-use with proven technology to create, manage, and optimize campaigns, putting our clients in the best possible position to succeed.
-This brings our advertisers website visitors they normally wouldn’t see advertising with Google, Yahoo, and Bing.
+This brings our advertisers website visitors they normally wouldn't see advertising with Google, Yahoo, and Bing.
 They also receive personalized account managers to assist them bring the most desirable traffic to their sites for less money.